ray-1337/personal-minecraft-server/README.md

 This is my personal, minimalistic Minecraft server setup.

 ## Tested Spec
-- Ubuntu 22.04
+- Ubuntu 24
-- Java 21
+- Java 25
-- 6 GB RAM & 4 vCPU Personal Singapore Server
+- EC2 (16 GB RAM & 2 vCPU) located in Jakarta

 ## Setup
 - Modify `server.properties` in any way you like.